AtlasLinux/proto-registry/README.md

-The registry for Protodora.
+This is an example package for Protodora.

-Each branch is its own package.